hungcq/knowledge-repo/IT/microservices-patterns/review-questions.md

 - Why do we need automated deployment process & infra?
 - What are the main functions of a production env?
 - How to prevent bugs in new deployment from affecting users?
 - What are the main deployment patterns?
-What are the advs and disadvs of each?
 Which pattern should be considered first?
+- What are the main advs and disadvs of deploying as a language-specific package & deploying as VM/container & serverless?
 - What should be performed by the deployment pipeline in each pattern?
 - What is Docker?
 What is the function of a Dockerfile?
 What is included in its content?
 - What are the necessary steps to push and run a Docker image?
 What are the common arguments in `docker run` command?